x2zatzz/b3nc-albatana-michaeljames/csp1/README.md

 - Convey photographs to audiences
 - Share owner's passion on photography
 - Attract audience to owner's profile
-- Create a sophisticated static websites that consists of layouting to promote developer's experience in layouting, typography, and web-artistry in general
+- Create a sophisticated static websites that consists of layouting to promote developer's experience in layouting, typography, and web-artistry in general.

 **Website audiences:**